Community Testing Guidance

 Testing clinics are recommended to follow clinical best practices and provide thorough guidance and instructions at the time of testing on isolation and quarantine.
 Information can be found here: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/quarantine-iso... and here: https://coronavirus.baltimorecity.gov/information-clinicians-0#Isolation...

-The ordering provider for testing clinics are responsible for notifying individuals of results in a timely manner that is HIPAA compliant.
+The ordering provider for testing clinics is responsible for notifying individuals of results in a timely manner that is HIPAA compliant.
 This includes:

 - Completing test requisitions in a way that minimizes errors, complies with HIPAA, and allows for accurate resulting.